 However, Zesbaugh says it was demand for NA options at both Blind Tiger and markets where Hooch Booch had booths that inspired her to create Corpse Reviver, named after a classic hair-of-the-dog cocktail, in January 2024.
 “It hit me one day that I could do a corpse reviver that’s actually a corpse reviver,” Zesbaugh says.
 “It’s good for you.”

-With three flavors—guava rose, botanical, and prickly pear—and packaging that’s much sexier than, say, the outside of an Olipop or Powerade, Corpse Reviver has found a variety of audiences.
+With four flavors—guava rose, botanical, prickly pear, and berry hibiscus—and packaging that’s much sexier than, say, the outside of an Olipop or Powerade, Corpse Reviver has found a variety of audiences.
 Local bars are selling the gorgeous cans and mixing the bubbly liquid into mocktails and cocktails; fitness fanatics are packing Corpse Revivers to crack after hot yoga classes; and office-dwellers are replacing their afternoon coffees with the energy-boosting bevvies, which contain potassium, L-theanine, magnesium, zinc, and sodium.
 In fact, in its first year, Corpse Reviver did four times the sales of Hooch Booch.